rcalandrelli/HiCtool/tutorial/tad-analysis.md

 # TAD analysis

-This pipeline illustrates the procedure to calculate topologically associated domain (TAD) coordinates and visualize TADs.
+This pipeline illustrates the procedure to calculate topologically associated domain (TAD) coordinates and visualize TADs and other features.
 Topological domain coordinates should be calculated on the normalized data (as we do here).

-For more information about the Python functions used here check the [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf).

 **Note!** Contact data must be at 40 kb bin size to perform TAD analysis!